 The deployment of Windows Server 2008 R2 Hyper-V based virtual machines to facilitate our operating system course assignments has brought up the issue that virtual machines have to run at least Windows Server 2003 SP2.
 Since the WRK documentation says that Windows Server 2003 SP1 is needed to run the kernel, the question remains whether the application binary interface (ABI) of those two versions are compatible.
 As others indicated (thanks for your comments :)) and evaluated on our server, the WRK appears to be able to run on Windows Server 2003 SP2.
 Nevertheless, I wanted to examine if at least the user-kernel mode ABI is compatible, for which I will give an answer in this post.

-the WRK VM, which will be used to debug the kernel, and the
+WRK VM, which will be used to debug the kernel, and the debugger VM,

-debugger VM, which hosts the kernel debugger.
-Both VMs will use
+which hosts the kernel debugger.
+Both VMs will use their serial port

-their serial port to communicate with each other.
-In a previous post,
+to communicate with each other.
+In a previous

-we have shown for VirtualBox how to connect both serial ports
+post, we have shown for VirtualBox how to connect both serial

-over a named pipe.
-Now, we are going to describe how to configure
+ports over a named pipe.
+Now, we are going to describe how to

 In a recent post, we introduced PXR, a cross-referencing source code documentation compiler.
 If you are interested in how the results look like and how it feels to interactively browse through the sources, the generated HTML files are now available on Microsoft's Faculty Connection.
 We decided to publish these files in that way because we need to make sure that only eligible persons access the source code.
 Faculty Connection already provides this kind of service.